 MOUNT EVEREST CLIMBING ROUTE & HIGH CAMPS

-By the time we reach everest base camp, our climbing leaders and Sherpa will be well on the way to having the lower part of the mountain (the Khumbu Ice Fall) already fixed with ropes and ladders.
+By the time we reach Everest base camp, our climbing leaders and Sherpa will be well on the way to having the lower part of the mountain (the Khumbu Ice Fall) already fixed with ropes and ladders.
 We will establish four camps on the mountain.
 The first, at 19,500ft, is situated at the top of the icefall.
 This camp functions as an intermediate camp until Camp II (advanced base camp) is established at 21,000ft.
 Camp II will consist of large tents for cooking and dining and several smaller tents for sleeping.
-Camp II will be our base during the placements of Camp III and Camp IV (23,500ft and 25,912ft respectively).
+Camp II will be our base during Camp III and Camp IV (23,500ft and 25,912ft respectively).
 Camp III, which stands at the head of the cirque on the Lhotse face, will consist of three and four-man tents.
-This camp serves as an intermediate camp which climbers will use to reach Camp IV (high camp) on the South Col. Most of our Sherpa are able to carry directly from Camp II to Camp IV, so large amounts of gear are not needed at Camp III to establish Camp IV.
-Oxygen will be used above Camp III to help aid climbers in reaching high camp before attempting the summit.
+This camp serves as an intermediate camp that climbers will use to reach Camp IV (high camp) on the South Col. Most of our Sherpa are able to carry directly from Camp II to Camp IV, so large amounts of gear are not needed at Camp III to establish Camp IV.
+Oxygen will be used above Camp III to help climbers reach high camp before attempting the summit.
 From Camp IV, we travel along the South East Ridge to the South Summit of Mount Everest.
 From here we traverse for a few hundred meters before reaching the Hillary Step and then onto the main summit.

 Mount Everest Camp I – 5,945 meters

 After the Icefall, the climbers arrive at Camp I, which is located at 19,500 feet.
 Depending on the type of expedition, Camp I will either be stocked by the climbers as they ascend and descend the Icefall or by Sherpas in advance.
 The area between Camp I and Camp II is known as the Western Cwm.
 As the climbers reach Camp II at 21,000 feet, they may be temporarily out of sight of their support at Base camp.
-Nonetheless, modern communication devises permit the parties to stay in contact.
+Nonetheless, modern communication devices permit the parties to stay in contact.

 Mount Everest Camp II – 6,402 meters